atimw/atimw/README.md

 - 👋 Hi, I’m @atimw.
-I've been developing and maintaining Drupal sites for 5 years.
-I'm also a lead QA Engineer who enjoys automated and performance testing.
-I am working toward becoming a full stack developer.
+Developer and Tester.
+I've been developing and maintaining Drupal sites for > 5 years.
+I'm also a lead QA Engineer who enjoys all types of testing from exploritory black-box to white-box test automation.
-- 👀 I’m interested in software, hardware, pretty much all other tech, as well as fitness and gaming.
+- 👀 I’m interested in tech, fitness, and gaming.
-- 🌱 I’m currently studying the Full-Stack Engineer career path of Codecademy.
+- 🌱 I’m currently studying the Full-Stack Engineer career path on Codecademy, along with verious materials covering QA.
 - 📫 How to reach me: ** atimw36@gmail.com ** https://www.linkedin.com/in/tim-windhorst-9979308b/ ** https://www.codecademy.com/profiles/aTIMw **

 <!---